 Africa is a diverse continent in terms of her people and biodiversity which two factors guide one on what to pack for a Safari.
 Your comfort is paramount while choosing what to wear for a safari subject to a few things.
-These include the culture of the country you have chosen to visit, the activities you plan to engage in on safari, the weather and vegetation.
+These include the culture of the country you have chosen to visit, the activities you plan to engage in on safari, the weather, and vegetation.

-A light weight water proof jacket that can be squashed into your day pack is handy too.
+A lightweight waterproof jacket that can be squashed into your daypack is handy too.

 - SHOES FIT FOR SAFARI

-Light weight hiking shoes, comfortable walking shoes for nature walks or hikes and sandals for the evenings at the lodge or camp are suitable.
+Lightweight hiking shoes, comfortable walking shoes for nature walks or hikes and sandals for the evenings at the lodge or camp are suitable.
 Activities like gorilla trekking and chimpanzee trekking may require tougher shoes because you get deep into the forests thus hiking boots come in handy.
-In all this, consider waterproof shoes made of material that is easy to wash without getting drenched as well as hard rubber soles such that they are not easily penetrated by thorns.
+In all this, consider waterproof shoes made of the material that is easy to wash without getting drenched as well as hard rubber soles such that they are not easily penetrated by thorns.

 - SUN PROTECTION GEAR

 Heat and Sunshine are Africa’s most renowned attributes yet the chilly mornings and nights on a game drive may momentarily make you forget how much you sweated at noon.
 Beyond the layered clothing to adapt to the weather changes in a day, there are other items you ought to pack to ease your response to the weather and its change.
 Sunscreen: the heat can get brutal so you are better off preventing the discomfort arising from the scorching heat.
-A wide brimmed safari hat; one with a cord so it does not get blown off as you ride through the wild and one large enough to cover not just your head but neck too.
+A wide-brimmed safari hat; one with a cord so it does not get blown off as you ride through the wild and one large enough to cover not just your head but neck too.

 Sunglasses; the rays and wind on the game drives can be harsh on your eyes.
-Moisture drops for your eyes are complimentary to the sunglasses, the discomfort that the sun has not caused, the wind may do and this is where the drops come in.
+Moisture drops for your eyes are complementary to the sunglasses, the discomfort that the sun has not caused, the wind may do and this is where the drops come in.
 Moisturizer and lip balm are worthwhile items to carry along for your Uganda Safari.

 - SAFARI GADGETS OR EQUIPMENT

 Lodges and hotels provide some toiletries as well as laundry services but it is ideal that you have your own in case you decide to camp far from the luxury of the safari lodge.
 Some of the items to carry are wet wipes whose essence is to cleanse your face or body of the dust that accumulates from the game drives before you get a full-blown shower.
-For the women, pack tampons because they are hard to find and may only be chanced upon in the cities far from the forest or hills you will be hiking through.
+For the women, pack tampons because they are hard to find and may only be changed upon in the cities far from the forest or hills you will be hiking through.
 Toothpaste, a toothbrush and shower shorts to carry your soap to the bathroom at a camp should not be left behind.

 - DAY PACK

 A day pack should be one bag that carries a day’s worth of supplies.
-This may include packed lunch, a rain poncho, a journal in a Ziploc bag to prevent it from getting damp or wet and a few toiletries like sanitizer, a flashlight and wipes.
+This may include packed lunch, a rain poncho, a journal in a Ziploc bag to prevent it from getting damp or wet and a few toiletries like sanitizer, a flashlight, and wipes.
 Be careful not to pack too much to weigh you down on your journey!